 “Prosecutions are really time consuming for police, retailers and the justice system.
 By quickly reporting quality intel, one officer was able to build this case as opposed to 30 officers working on one case each.
 The cumulative approach to building this case was a game changer.” - Takapuna Police Investigator

-3. Do what you can to connect the dots and highlight any patterns in offending or repeat offenders.
+3. Do what you can to connect the dots and highlight any patterns in offending or repeat subjects.
 By building a 30 incident case (as in this example) police were able to immediately prioritise this case and prevent this person from offending further.

 “We’re seeing ownership from the store teams really changing the investigations game." - Takapuna Police Investigator